dipaksarkar/docs/docs/bouncify/tasks.md

 3. On the task details page, Check the box labeled `Archived`.

 ##  Delete a task
 You can delete a single task, or delete multiple tasks at the same time using a bulk action.
-When you delete a task, it's permanently removed from `BouncifyPro`.
+When you delete a task, it's permanently removed from `Bouncify`.
 Deleted tasks can be restored.
-If you no longer want to display a task for any reason, but don’t want to permanently delete it from your `BouncifyPro`, then you can archive the task instead.
+If you no longer want to display a task for any reason, but don’t want to permanently delete it from your `Bouncify`, then you can archive the task instead.

 To permanently delete a task: